phryszlo/scrabble/README.md

 But, speaking of the grid, one thing I discovered, is that when I tried to switch back to a flex outer layout, it broke my drag-and-drop.
 I can't figure out why.
 So I went back.

-And this is maybe the major achievement of this project, in terms of new skills acquired.
+And this is maybe the major achievement of this project [edit: this is _not_ the major achievement of this project], in terms of new skills acquired.
 My tile placement is done with the HTML5 drag-and-drop API.
 And it works pretty cleanly.
 It gave me nightmares, though.
 It turned out that somewhere in my code rearrangements I had lost the [draggable="true"] attributes on my tiles, and yet they still were dragging after first failing.
 It wasn't so much non-functional as just very annoying.
 A lucky guess brought me to the answer.